superymk/tpmdos/README.md

 =====================
 1. Install git
 2. make [debug] [all]
+3. make install
+4. sh run.sh

-3. The results are available at (git clone https://tpmdos@code.google.com/p/tpm-data/ )
+5. The results are available at (git clone https://tpmdos@code.google.com/p/tpm-data/ )
-4. You should use different hostname. because we use it to identify different results from different machines.
+6. You should use different hostname. because we use it to identify different results from different machines.